„I wanted to keep

 my prospects open.“

-Here you will find exciting biographies and careers that are exemplary for our group of companies.
 Get inspired and discover how people make the most of their personal opportunities and professional goals with us!

 Simon G. is the head of the machining department at the age of 30.
 Like many others at MOLL, he has gone through a remarkable career within the company, starting out as an apprentice and eventually becoming a manager with personnel responsibility.
 The key to this was ongoing education.